johsteffens/beth/README.md

 Xoila uses a simple hierarchical namespace-scheme.

-The language is still in developmenet.
+The language is still in development.
 Once it reaches (sufficient) feature-completeness, it will be better documented.

 # Motivation